aodbee/recsalmo/README.md

 # recsalmo
-# This project is intended to provide python package for analyzing Salmonella enterica genome assemblies.
+# This project is intended to provide python package for rapidly analyzing genome assemblies of Salmonella bacteria.

+Prevalent foodborne pathogens that is Salmonella